dags-/Mounts/README.md

 - `/mount remove` - delete your mount
 - `/mount type <entity_type>` - set your mount to the given entity type
 - `/mount item` - set the item type you must be holding to spawn your mount
+- `/mount leash` - set the item type you must be holding to activate your mount's secondary speed
 - `/mount fly` - toggle whether or not your mount can fly (certain flying mounts will fly regardless)
 - `/mount invincible` - toggle whether or not your mount can take damge (including fall damage)
 - `/mount speed normal <number>` - set the normal movement speed of your mount